dougbutner/web-4/README.md

 Instead of a private key generated alongside a public key, **a hash of quantized biometric data becomes your public key**, which is paired with your **actual flesh-and-blood-and-sound-and-movement-data, your private/secret key**, or as we call it "**biosecret**" which isn't stored on any server or blockchain.

-## The
+## Pr
-1. **Biosecret**: A biosecret is a specific biometric expression that is quantified and quan into data points with a precision that makes it replicable for the individual in the future, but impossible for another person to duplicate, even an identical twin.
+1. **Biosecret**: A biosecret is a specific biometric expression that is quantized using cartesian grids into data points with a precision that makes it replicable for the individual in the future, but impossible for another person to duplicate, even an identical twin.

 3. **Biokey**: The biometric information that makes up a biosecret is hashed into a public biokey, making the original biometrics practically impossible to reconstruct for a biokey.